prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 ## How to Trade Monero for Other Cryptocurrencies & USD

 Since Monero is focused on privacy, there is no direct way to exchange Monero for regular currency (USD).
-This is because the government would have no way to track it.

 Does this mean you can't exchange your Monero for USD?